< Previous search

 Melbourne Legacy’s service to veterans’ families is a unique part of Victorian culture with hundreds of thousands of war widows and fatherless children supported since 1923.

 Legacy House was built in 1909 and gifted to Melbourne Legacy in 1956 to create a permanent home for it to continue supporting veterans’ families.
-This is a unique opportunity to see a display of rare archival items, photographs and documents, not normally open to the public.

 What's On